quacksouls/bitburner/doc/guide/reboot.md

 > should deploy your hack script to a nuked server.
 All servers nuked by your
 > worm should run your hack script against a common target.
 The worm should
 > ignore all purchased servers for now.
 Later on, you might want to write a
 > script that specifically manages your purchased servers.
+The purpose of this
+> exercise is to gain some experience in writing a manager script.
+There are
+> better techniques for hacking a world server that can generate more money than
+> the basic script `hack.js`.
 >
 > **Problem 2.** Rewrite your worm script to use a recursive version of
 > depth-first search.